WilliamAshley2019/Balancer/README.md

 This plugin is made for windows 11 as I am a windows user it may work in other versions of windows but hasn't been tested in them.

 EULA - Enduser assume all risk in using the vst3 or source code.
 I have tested it and it works for me, use your own due dilligence in using the vst3, it was made in good faith to provide a simple easy to use no BS gain and stereo to mono sum tool.

+This is an alpha.

+Issues: Smoothing, so I notice a slight audio distortion when moving the dial, likely due to how precise (or inprecise) the volume change is.
+So it may be ok for setting gain level but automating gain level is a little noisey still.
+It is something I'd like to try to fix in the next update of it.